laurenpmarazzi/fastGeneMI/README.md

+# Note - active development has been moved to https://github.com/jonathanishhorowicz/fastGeneMI

 # fastGeneMI: an R package for computing the mutual information between the expression profiles of genes in a microarray #

 ## Installation